yalint/gateways-backend/README.md

 4. Specify your mongodb connection string in config.js file.
 5. npm start
 6. Install and open Postman, import json file "Gateway Api.postman_collection.json" which is in the root directory of the project

+Automated Build
+---
+Deploy to heroku from github.